civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 5

 The `Youth Criminal Justice Act` applies in respect of contraventions of provisions of this Act or of the regulations.

+### Section 5.1

+For greater certainty, nothing in this Act is to be construed as limiting the operation of the extrajudicial measures that are provided for under the `Youth Criminal Justice Act`.

 ## Her Majesty